-Adenomatoid odontogenic tumours are rare and differ from most other dentition related lesions in that they more frequently occur in the maxilla.
+Adenomatoid odontogenic tumors are rare and differ from most other dentition related lesions in that they more frequently occur in the maxilla.
 Epidemiology They are also seen more frequently in females, most frequently in the second decade of life.
-Radiographic features They present as an ...
+Radiographic features They present as an e...

-Calcifying epithelial odontogenic tumour, also known as a Pindborg tumour, is typically located in the premolar and molar region of the mandible, although up to a third are found in the maxilla.
-Epidemiology Usually they are seen in the 4th to 6th decades.
-They are rare tumours.
-Pathology As...
+Calcifying epithelial odontogenic tumor (CEOT), also known as a Pindborg tumor, (previously has been called adenoid adamintoblastoma, unusual ameloblastoma and cystic odontoma) is typically located in the premolar and molar region of the mandible, although up to a third are found in the maxilla....

-Cementoblastoma is one of many mandibular lesions is a rare tumour of the cementum, with only approximately 100 cases reported.
-Key to diagnosis both radiologically and histologically is attachment to the tooth root.
-Terminology Cementoblastomas have been previously described in the literatur...
+Cementoblastomas are one of many mandibular lesions is a rare tumor of the cementum, with only approximately 100 cases reported.
+The key to diagnosis, both radiologically and histologically, is an attachment to the tooth root.
+Terminology Cementoblastomas have been previously described in the...

 Central giant cell lesions (granuloma)